-Of course, you’ll need to follow gardening principles you’d use in the summer.
+Of course, you’ll need to follow the gardening principles you’d use in the summer.
 Provide good soil (with organic matter), fertilize with plant food if you wish, and water consistently.

 Watch Out for Fall Pests

 Of course, it isn’t all as rosy as some of the gardening books would like you to think.
-You still need to keep an eye out for slugs, cutworms, and cabbage worms, which like tender sprouts and leafy greens.
+You still need to keep an eye out for slugs, cutworms, and cabbage worms, which all like tender sprouts and leafy greens.

-An unseen cabbage moth laid her eggs on my new kale plants in hit-and-run fashion.
+An unseen cabbage moth laid her eggs on my new kale plants in a hit-and-run fashion.
 (I thought it was too late in the season for that, but wrong again!)

 Be sure to protect your young plants!
-One method is to make little plant collars out of aluminum foil, or to cover the seedlings with cloches at night.
+One method is to make little plant collars out of aluminum foil or to cover the seedlings with cloches at night.
 Or just pick off any pests you see and drop them in soapy water (check the undersides of leaves, too).
 See our advice on slugs, cabbage worms, and cutworms.

 Garden Planning Tool

 Need more help planning a fall garden?
 Try the Almanac’s online Garden Planner, which lets you draw out beds right on your computer and select the right vegetables with the right spacing.
-The Garden Planner offers a 7-day trial (ample time to plan you first garden).
+The Garden Planner offers a 7-day trial (ample time to plan your first garden).